 Harmonized System (HS) of tariff nomenclature – a standardized system of names and numbers to classify traded products.
 Also known as The Harmonized Commodity Description and Coding System.

-Import Duty – a tax collected on imported and some exported goods and services by country’s customs authorities.
+Import Duty – a tax collected on imported and some exported goods and services by the country’s customs authorities.
 Import duty may also be referred to as customs duty, tariff, import tax or import tariff.

 Incoterms – international commercial terms that clarify the rules and terms in international and domestic trade contracts.
 Incoterms define obligations, costs and risks involved in the delivery of goods from the seller to the buyer.